+Does it feel like keeping your family’s schedule organized is a full time job?
 Even notice when you get into that funk of feeling like you never have enough time to get everything done?
 Or when you forget something really important?
 Or you think you scheduled something, but really you never made the call to actually schedule it?

 So, to make myself feel semi-organized, I created some systems to keep me and my family organized with our schedules, appointments, and agendas.

 The easiest way to keep each member of your family’s activities organized is to color-code the entire family.
 I give each family member a color.
-Then, using my colored pens, I created a reference sticky note for how I would color-code the entire family.
+Then, using my colored pens, I create a reference sticky note for how I to color-code the entire family.
 For us, my husband is blue, I am pink, my son is green, my daughter is purple, and our dog is orange.
 I drew a scribble next to each persons name to help me remember who belongs to which color, and use that sticky note as a reference sheet for my calendar and planner.

 By assigning each family member a color, you won’t have to write the name of the family member along with their activities.
 You are able to just write their activities down in their designated color.
 I always recommend creating a key which says what color each family member is assigned.